BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ```

 **DCG node state enumeration**\
-The node state data manageent is the most important responsibility of the DCG in order for the user to follow the states of the SAs and SCs.
+The node state data management is the most important responsibility of the DCG in order for the user to follow the states of the SAs and SCs.
 Below are the possible states for a DCG node:
 - up to date,
 - out of date,